bb-drummer/node-patternlibrary/readme.md

 ## CLI

 You can (currently not yet) use the pattern-library via the CLI.

 ```
+THIS IS SUBJECT TO CHANGE!
+D O   N O T   U S E  ! ! !

 Usage: patternlibrary --layouts=[layoutdir] --root=[rootdir] --dest=[destdir] [other options]

 Options: